 In 2000, most countries around the world pledged to achieve, by 2015, the six Education for All (EFA) goals (UNESCO, 2011).
-The United Nations Educational, Social and Cultural Organization (UNESCO, 2013) believes that the third goal of its global vision will ensure that the learning needs of all young people and adults are met through equitable access to appropriate learning and life skills programs.
-Ruszala (2008) and Vandiver (2011) reveal that the physical environment of schools remains a focus of study in Europe and America because of the impact that environment has on the learners' learning outcomes.
+The United Nations Educational, Social and Cultural Organization (UNESCO, 2013) believes that the forththird goal of its global vision which is to ill ensure that the learning needs of all young people and adults are met through equitable access to appropriate learning and life skills programs.
+Physical environment of schools remains a focus of study in Europe and America because of the impact that environment has on the learners' learning outcomes (Ruszala, 2008; Vandiver, 2011).
 However, much remains to be done, especially in Third World countries like Kenya.
+Provision of education facilities in Kenva is conceptualized along the population in a given area.
+The location requirements are that secondary schools be along pedestrian networks, within 500-600 metres of walking distance from residential areas.
+A consistent definition of neighbourhood size is important if consequent school learning infrastructure is to be provided.

-According to the Dakar Framework for Action (UNESCO, 2000), socioeconomic progress, durable peace and sustainable development for the African people will hinge on the success of their education systems.
-Part of the strategy to achieve this vision in Africa is to devote attention to the development of social learning environments that are feasible and sustainable in the local setting of the African learner.
-Learning environments must be safe and intellectually stimulating and that they must have pedagogy based on a learner-centered approach and democratic values and practices in the teaching-learning interaction.
+Corresponding author: Dr. Paul Aloyo, Jomo Kenyatta University of Agriculture and Technology.
+However the XYZ Physical Planning Hhandbook's vacillation between population sizes of 3,500, 5,000 and 8,000 to constitute a neighbourhood gives rise to misunderstandings on the provision of adequate learning spaces in secondary schools.
+However, the reality is different.
+How can the demand for more land for school facilities to cater for the increasing population in urban centers be met despite the non-finite urban boundaries?
+The average land use allocation to education in urban centers in Kenya is 9.4%.
+The allocation in urban areas is lowest in Thika Town at 2.0% and highest in Kitale Town at 20.3%.
+Shrinking of allocations is attributed to annexation for non-educational uses (Ikawa, 2014).
+In Nairobi City County, only 0.56% of the land is allocated for education facilities.
+According to the Dakar Framework for Action (UNESCO, 2000), socio-economic progress, durable peace and sustainable development for the African people will hinge on the success of their education systems.
+Part of the strategy to achieve this vision in Africa is to devote attention to the development of social learning environments that are feasible and sustainable in the local context of the learner.
+Learning environments must be safe, intellectually stimulating, must have pedagogy based on a learner-centered approach, and democratic values and practices in the teaching-learning interaction.
 In light of this ambition, the paper explores the quality of the physical environment in public secondary schools in Nairobi City County, Kenya.